 With Beacons Management you can review your deployed Beacons, track Beacon battery levels, and edit Beacon values.

-Remote Beacons Management is supported on both Aruba and non-Aruba wireless local area networks (WLAN).
+Remote Beacons Management is only supported on Aruba and wireless local area networks (WLAN).
 If you’re using a non-Aruba WLAN, you’ll need to use the Aruba Beacons app to manually scan you deployed Beacons.

 If you’re using Aruba hardware to manage your WLAN, a controller is a key piece of that.
 The controller is crucial for Beacons Management, because it reports the Beacon status it receives from a location’s access points (APs).